-For healthy people, an HDG Plan is insurance that covers Medicare’s hefty Inpatient care refers to care provided in a hospital or other inpatient facility.
-Inpatients are admitted and stay at least one night depending on their condition. costs and Part B costs for surgery, doctor-administered drugs (e.g., cancer treatments), diagnostics (e.g., MRI, EMG, EEG, etc.), and durable medical equipment.
+For healthy people, an HDG Plan is insurance that covers Medicare’s hefty inpatient care costs and Part B costs for surgery, doctor-administered drugs (e.g., cancer treatments), diagnostics (e.g., MRI, EMG, EEG, etc.), and durable medical equipment.
 These costs add up very fast, so having coverage is very prudent.

 If you’re wondering, how much do medicare supplements cost, and the rates shock you, High Deductible Plan G is generally the lowest-cost plan in most areas.